RF Safety Crisis Video Our nations’ workers and the welfare of their families

 Cell phone use has become an integral part of everyday life in this nation.
 The wireless telecommunications industry enjoys tremendous popularity, if not dependence upon it.
 Consumer demand continues to grow, unabated, for existing and new technologies, products and services.

 The rapid growth of the industry has been astronomical.
 In 1998, there were 60.8 million wireless subscribers in the United States.
-Now there are more than 325 million subscribers, representing nearly 89% of the total U.S. population.
+Now there are more than 343 million subscribers.
 In order to supply consumers with its widely popular products and services, the wireless industry has expanded its wireless networks, resulting in a dramatic increase in of the number of deployed wireless network components, such as base stations and antennas.
 For example, in 1996, there were fewer than 23,000 wireless antenna sites in the United States.
-Today, the wireless industry’s advocacy group, CTIA, states there are more than 285,000 cell sites throughout the country, many of which host multiple wireless antennas, pulling the total estimated number of cellular antennas up to well over 600,000.
+Today, the wireless industry’s advocacy group, CTIA, states there are more than 300,000 cell sites throughout the country, many of which host multiple wireless antennas, pulling the total estimated number of cellular antennas up to well over 600,000.

 RF Radiation Health and Safety Hazard